Higher harmonics - What is it? - Insight into higher harmonics

 Harmonics and reactive power

-The reactive power is used to maintain the magnetism of transformers, control gear and motors.
+Reactive power is used to maintain the magnetism of transformers, control gear and motors.
 Current and voltage are then not in phase.
 The figure below makes it clear that only active energy, the actual capacity, makes sense (the beer).
 The reactive power (the foam) is not converted into meaningful energy.
 When we add the beer and the foam together, we get the minimum size of the glass, which we can consider as the required apparent power.
 The more reactive power, the more copper transformer and connection capacity required.
 This theory only applies with a pure sine wave shape of 50 Hz, so with linear loads.

 Non-linear load

 The reactive power that is generated by the phase shift between voltage and current at 50 Hz is called phase shifting or fundamental reactive power.
-We call the reactive power generated by the higher harmonic components distortion reactive power.
+We call the reactive power generated by the higher harmonic component's, distortion reactive power.
 The total reactive power is thus obtained by adding the phase shifting reactive power and the distortion reactive power vectorially.

 Cos Phi = Pw / Ps (50Hz)